2 min read

 Good decisions contain action

 All good decisions contain action.
 You could spend forever trying to select the perfect path, only to have circumstances outside your control ruin everything.
-There comes a time when more process is harmful not helpful, and it is often easier to make a decision turn out right than it is to make the right decision.
+There comes a time when more process is harmful rather than helpful, and it is often easier to make a decision that turns out right than it is to make the right decision.
 You’ll work it out - as long as you get moving.

 Ultimately, no matter your decision, things are unlikely to go exactly as you plan.
 If you’ve made your choices based on curiosity and collaboration rather than confidence and certainty, you’ll be OK.